Teacher Retirement System of Texas Purchases 9,428 Shares of Biogen Inc. (NASDAQ:BIIB)

-Teacher Retirement System of Texas raised its holdings in shares of Biogen Inc. (NASDAQ:BIIB – Get Rating) by 32.8% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 38,177 shares of the biotechnology company’s stock after purchasing an additional 9,428 shares during the period.
+Teacher Retirement System of Texas increased its position in Biogen Inc. (NASDAQ:BIIB – Get Rating) by 32.8% in the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 38,177 shares of the biotechnology company’s stock after buying an additional 9,428 shares during the period.
 Teacher Retirement System of Texas’ holdings in Biogen were worth $8,040,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Curi Wealth Management LLC lifted its holdings in shares of Biogen by 476.2% during the 1st quarter.
-Curi Wealth Management LLC now owns 121 shares of the biotechnology company’s stock valued at $25,000 after buying an additional 100 shares during the period.
-Pflug Koory LLC boosted its position in Biogen by 88.2% in the first quarter.
-Pflug Koory LLC now owns 160 shares of the biotechnology company’s stock worth $34,000 after purchasing an additional 75 shares during the last quarter.
-Compagnie Lombard Odier SCmA bought a new stake in shares of Biogen during the 1st quarter valued at about $42,000.
-Covestor Ltd purchased a new stake in shares of Biogen during the 4th quarter valued at about $44,000.
-Finally, MCF Advisors LLC bought a new position in shares of Biogen in the 1st quarter worth approximately $55,000.
-Institutional investors own 83.92% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Curi Wealth Management LLC boosted its stake in shares of Biogen by 476.2% in the first quarter.
+Curi Wealth Management LLC now owns 121 shares of the biotechnology company’s stock worth $25,000 after acquiring an additional 100 shares during the period.
+Pflug Koory LLC lifted its holdings in Biogen by 88.2% in the 1st quarter.
+Pflug Koory LLC now owns 160 shares of the biotechnology company’s stock worth $34,000 after purchasing an additional 75 shares in the last quarter.
+Covestor Ltd bought a new position in Biogen in the 4th quarter worth approximately $44,000.
+Compagnie Lombard Odier SCmA purchased a new stake in Biogen during the 1st quarter valued at approximately $42,000.
+Finally, Masso Torrence Wealth Management Inc. bought a new stake in shares of Biogen during the fourth quarter valued at approximately $56,000.
+Hedge funds and other institutional investors own 83.92% of the company’s stock.

-A number of brokerages have commented on BIIB.
-Barclays reduced their target price on shares of Biogen from $210.00 to $200.00 and set an “equal weight” rating for the company in a report on Thursday, July 21st.
-Cowen reduced their price objective on Biogen from $285.00 to $270.00 in a research note on Thursday, July 21st.
-Oppenheimer lifted their target price on Biogen from $225.00 to $230.00 and gave the company an “outperform” rating in a research report on Monday, July 18th.
-SVB Leerink reduced their price target on Biogen from $300.00 to $270.00 and set an “outperform” rating for the company in a research report on Thursday, April 21st.
-Finally, Truist Financial decreased their price objective on Biogen from $320.00 to $270.00 and set a “buy” rating on the stock in a research note on Thursday, July 21st.
-Thirteen analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $257.36.
+A number of equities analysts recently weighed in on the stock.
+Oppenheimer upped their target price on shares of Biogen from $225.00 to $230.00 and gave the stock an “outperform” rating in a research report on Monday, July 18th.
+Barclays cut their price objective on Biogen from $210.00 to $200.00 and set an “equal weight” rating for the company in a research report on Thursday, July 21st.
+Cowen dropped their price target on Biogen from $285.00 to $270.00 and set an “outperform” rating for the company in a research note on Thursday, July 21st.
+Wells Fargo & Company raised Biogen from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $235.00 to $265.00 in a research note on Monday, April 18th.
+Finally, Needham & Company LLC lowered their target price on Biogen from $262.00 to $250.00 and set a “buy” rating for the company in a research report on Thursday, July 21st.
+Thirteen investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $257.36.

-Biogen (NASDAQ:BIIB – Get Rating) last announced its earnings results on Wednesday, July 20th.
-The biotechnology company reported $5.25 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.09 by $1.16.
-The firm had revenue of $2.59 billion for the quarter, compared to analysts’ expectations of $2.48 billion.
-Biogen had a net margin of 19.36% and a return on equity of 22.36%.
-The business’s revenue was down 6.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $5.68 EPS.
-Sell-side analysts forecast that Biogen Inc. will post 16.36 EPS for the current fiscal year.
+Biogen (NASDAQ:BIIB – Get Rating) last announced its quarterly earnings results on Wednesday, July 20th.
+The biotechnology company reported $5.25 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.09 by $1.16.
+The firm had revenue of $2.59 billion during the quarter, compared to analyst estimates of $2.48 billion.
+Biogen had a return on equity of 22.36% and a net margin of 19.36%.
+Biogen’s quarterly revenue was down 6.7% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $5.68 earnings per share.
+On average, research analysts expect that Biogen Inc. will post 16.36 EPS for the current year.

 Biogen Profile